-Brainstorming is a well known and commonly used activity employed by teams within organizations in an effort to generate a bunch of ideas to solve a problem.
+Brainstorming is a well-known and commonly used activity employed by teams within organizations to generate a bunch of ideas to solve a problem.
 But a lot of brainstorming sessions are unstructured and ultimately fail to achieve the optimal results.

 Brainstorming is a useful tool at any point of a design or work process and is often utilized throughout.
 As an example, for this project we brainstormed interview questions and used the interview data to brainstorm problem statements in order to brainstorm ‘how might we’ questions that we then brainstormed answers to.

 At any stage of the design thinking process above, when you need to generate ideas to solve a problem or challenge, the goal should be to generate many ideas that diverge from one another.
 You then take these ideas as Michelangelo takes a block of marble and whittle away at the superfluous pieces until you reveal the masterpiece hidden inside.

 We recommend the co-design strategy as a means of optimizing website and guidebook content while reinforcing group cohesion and community interdependence.
 Soliciting ideas from VPTF volunteers are a major part of team meetings.
 Taking a closer look at how to develop HMW questions and brainstorming sessions can make these meetings more productive and fruitful.

 Over the years, some of the most innovative design thinking experts from the world famous IDEO and Stanford’s d.school have developed best practices8 that GRDC can implement to provide structure to ideation sessions and meetings including but not limited to the VPTF.